According to the Act on Swedish Citizenship (2001:82), in order to acquire citizenship in Sweden through application, a person must:

 The Migration Court of Appeal published a decision in May 2023 in a case where the Migration Agency had rejected an application for Swedish citizenship.
 During his asylum procedure, the applicant had first said he was born in 1998, but later in the process said he was born in 1992.
 The Migration Agency did not find the information credible and registered his year of birth as 1989.
 When applying for citizenship the applicant handed in a passport with the same date of birth as registered by the Migration Agency.
 The Migration Court of Appeal found that the passport could prove his identity due to the conflicting information regarding his date of birth.
 The fact that the applicant himself had provided the inconsistent information regarding his age also led the Court to conclude that he had not made his identity probable and could not be granted Swedish citizenship.[6]

 The Migration Court of Appeal published a decision in June 2023, where it found that a person who had been enrolled in unarmed service in the Syrian Army during the armed conflict should be denied Swedish citizenship until a substantial time has elapsed since that service.
-As he had been active in an organisation that committed systematic and grave violations, the practice of a substantial time shall apply.
-According to previous rulings, this time is 25 years.[6]
+As he had been active in an organisation that committed systematic and grave forms of abuses such as torture, murder, and extrajudicial executions, the Court found that citizenship should not be granted until a substantial time has passed since the person was active in that organisation.
+In this case, the person had left the Syrian Army in 2013.
+According to precedent rulings, “a substantial time” implies that 25 years shall have passed.[7]

-The average number of days from application to decision at first instance was 435 in 2023, compared to 452 days in 2022.[9]
+The average number of days from application to decision at first instance was 425 in 2024, compared to 435 in 2023.[13]

 [1] Act on Swedish Citizenship, Section 11.